altreact/archbk/README.md

 Possible helper scripts

-  * Script that automates the install of Mate Desktop Environment, to make the volume and brightness keys work with Mate, to remap the search key as the caps lock key, ect.
+  * Script that automates the install of MATE Desktop Environment https://mate-desktop.org/ to make the volume and brightness keys work with MATE, to remap the search key as the caps lock key, ect.

   Do you have any questions, comments, and/or concerns?
   Feedback is welcomed and encoraged.